 After a couple of years of excelling in the toughest unit, Quinn was again promoted to District Court Unit Supervisor.
 She was recognized as an excellent trial attorney, fearless and prepared, and was asked to train the newest hires to the prosecutor's office.
 While Quinn was the District Court Supervisor, she was in charge of the charging decisions for the entire unit.
 Additionally, Quinn supervised and trained the entry level prosecutors.

 In June 2011, Quinn left the prosecutor's office.
-She has spent the last year and a half working as a felony criminal defense attorney for indigent clients.
-Since June 2011, Quinn has successfully argued two suppression motions on drug cases, resulting in dismissal of all charges.
-As of December 2012, she has also taken eight cases to trial - including serious strike offenses.
+She spent a year and a half working as a felony criminal defense attorney for indigent clients in Grant County, Washington.
+During that time, Quinn has successfully argued two suppression motions on drug cases, resulting in dismissal of all charges.
+She took eight cases to trial - including serious strike offenses.
 None of her clients were convicted of the strike offenses charged after jury verdicts.
 Furthermore, on seven of the eight cases the results for the client were better than the outcome offered by the prosecutor prior to trial.
 Four of those cases resulted in misdemeanor convictions (instead of the felonies with which the clients were charged).
 During that time she has represented accused persons in all cases including sex crimes, drug crimes, serious assaults, burglaries, robberies, property crimes, attempted murder and homicide.

 In 2013, Quinn opened Dalan Law where she provided excellent legal services to family law and criminal defense clients.
 She was licensed to practice in Federal Court and handled several criminal cases, including two jury trials, and Hague petition case.
 In 2014, Quinn devoted her practice to exclusively representing indigent juveniles.
 She represented juveniles in criminal court, truancy court and ARY court.
 During the two years Quinn spent in juvenile court she had 18 bench trials and won about half of those trials.